 This program provides students a unique opportunity to become a trained art therapist in Canada, while also training in Expressive Arts.
 This solid foundation in these modalities will allow you to establish a private practice and facilitate individual and group therapy, while also preparing you to work in an agency or program requiring a specialist in the therapeutic use of the arts.
 You will be trained to work with a diverse variety of populations and have an expanded network of experienced instructors to support you in your transition to the workplace.

-A Bachelor's or Master’s degree is required in counselling, social work, fine arts, or psychology or an equivalent field with an Equivalency Assessment completed to determine equivalencies.
-Students with diverse backgrounds will be admitted for professional development training.
+A Bachelor's or Master’s degree is required in counselling, social work, fine arts, or psychology or an equivalent field with a Prior Learning Assessment and Recognition (PLAR) completed to determine equivalencies.
+Students with diverse backgrounds will be admitted upon completion and acceptance of a PLAR.
 Prerequisites include Developmental Psychology (3 credits) and Abnormal Psychology or Psychopathology (3 credits).
 This work may also be completed during the course of study.

 As part of their learning process, students will be required to have received art therapy prior to or during the program for 25 hours.
 Ongoing engagement in the arts is recommended as part of the Studio Art requirement.